-Ohio DODD Claims Denials Are Here— Here’s What Providers Need to Know Before It’s Too Late
+Ohio DODD Claims Denials Are Here—What Providers Need to Know

-More than half of Ohio’s Department of Developmental Disabilities (DODD) claims are about to be denied — not because services weren’t rendered, but because of a system that’s failing providers before they even have a chance to get paid.
+As of the October 06, 2025 DODD Monday Memo, nearly half of Ohio’s Department of Developmental Disabilities (DODD) claims are going to be denied - not because services weren’t rendered, but because of a system that’s failing providers before they even have a chance to get paid.

 The Inevitable Wave of EVV-Related Denials

 Claims denials are officially here for the Ohio Department of Developmental Disabilities (DODD).
 Starting October 1, 2025, any claims with service dates on or after that date will face denials due to Electronic Visit Verification (EVV) non-compliance.
-The first round of denials is expected on October 23, 2025, leaving providers with just weeks to correct issues that have been years in the making.
+The first round of denials has already started happening.

 Why Is This Happening?